-Prof. Dr. Magnus Resch is a respected influencer in the art world, both as an academic and entrepreneur.
-At the age of 20 he co-run an art gallery in Switzerland to finance his university career.
+Magnus Resch, Ph.
+D. is a respected influencer in the art world, both as an academic and entrepreneur.
+At the age of 20 he co-ran an art gallery in Switzerland to finance his university career.
 In 2012 he co-founded Larry’s List, the world’s premier art collector platform.
 In 2016 he launched the Magnus app, which works like Shazam for Art.
 Leonardo DiCaprio is an investor and advisor to the company.
-Magnus’career was the subject of a Harvard Business School case study, which is taught in the MBA class every year since 2018.
+Magnus’s career was the subject of a Harvard Business School case study, which has been taught in the MBA class every year since 2018.

 Magnus is passionate about the economics of the art market.
-He is author of several books on the art market, teaches art economics at Yale University, previously at Columbia University, New York, and published in 2018 a paper about success in art in the world’s leading academic journal, Science.
+He is the author of several books on the art market, teaches art economics at Yale University, previously at Columbia University, and published a paper in 2018 about success in art in the world’s leading academic journal, Science.

 Magnus lives and works in New York City.

 Top artists, collectors, gallerists, museum directors and art journalists are reading Magnus' books.